Local Development

 Submodule required

-The v16/ directory is a git submodule.
-If you skip git submodule update, the backend will fail to import v16.adapter and scans will not work.
+The vega-core/ directory is a git submodule.
+If you skip git submodule update, the backend will fail to import the scan engine and scans will not work.

 Step 1 — Start the backend